Kl4rry/crust/README.md

 ## Todo
 Propagate errors better with streams.
 Todo remove the stream type and turn them into list or singular values.
+Add copy on write to remove useless cloning when indexing.
+Columns and indexing when passing arguments.

 ## Bugs
 A bunch of places convert values to string where it should throw an hard error instead.